zappedx/HyperTweaks/README.md

 - Optionally raises (or lowers) the GPU / CPU Level for better animations.
 - Disabled HW Overlay.

-Unfortunately due to restrictions the most effective optimization is debloating.
+Unfortunately due to restrictions the most effective optimization is resetting your phone.
 Resetting your phone will make it extremely smooth, (tested on multiple devices)